hmrc/income-tax-mtd-changelog/README.md

 ---

+### 23 August 2024

+#### Self Assessment Bsas API

+The following change is now available in Sandbox and Production for v4.0 and v5.0.

+##### Change

+For All Endpoints -

+- Error RULE_TAX_YEAR_NOT_SUPPORTED is returned when requests are submitted for tax years 2025-26 or later.

+---

 ### 21 August 2024

 #### Individual Calculations API

 The following change is now available in Sandbox and Production for v5.0.

 ##### Fixed

 Retrieve a Self Assessment Tax Calculation

 - Fixed case-sensitive enum value `No Status` in the `itsaStatus` field in example response

 ---

 ### 19 August 2024

 #### Individuals Capital Gains Income API

 The following change is now available in Sandbox and Production for v1.0.

 ##### Fixed

 Create and Amend Other Capital Gains and Disposals

 - Fixed missing FORMAT_VALUE validation for all `nonStandardGains` and `losses` fields as well as for the `adjustments` field.
-- Fixed missing RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED validation that at least one of `nonStandardGains.carriedInterestGain`, `nonStandardGains.attributedGains` or `nonStandardGains.otherGains` is provided.
+- Fixed missing RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED validation that at least one of `nonStandardGains.carriedInterestGain`, `nonStandardGains.attributedGains` or `nonStandardGains.otherGains` is
+  provided.

 #### Self Assessment Accounts API

 The following change is now available in Sandbox for v3.0.

 ##### Added

 Retrieve Self Assessment Balance and Transactions

 - Add new optional field `documentDetails.poaRelevantAmount` to the API response.

 ---